Images of Milia (3)

-A single lesion (milium) appears as a small (1–2 mm), white-to-yellow, dome-shaped bump on the outer surface of the skin.
+A milium appears as a small (1–2 mm) white-to-yellow, dome-shaped bump on the outer surface of the skin.

-Primary milia found in infants tend to heal on their own within several weeks, though the secondary milia found in older children and adults tend to be long-lasting.
+Primary milia found in infants tend to heal on their own within several weeks, though the secondary milia found in adults tend to be long lasting.

-If your child has secondary milia, the doctor will likely treat the other skin condition at that area, if it is still present.
+If the diagnosis from the doctor is secondary milia, he or she will likely treat the other skin condition in that area, if necessary.
 Other treatments for milia include:

 - Topical retinoid cream such as tretinoin, tazarotene, or adapalene

-- Removal with a sterile blade (lancet) or scalpel followed by use of a special tool called a comedone extractor
+- Removal with a sterile lancet or scalpel followed by use of a special tool (a comedone extractor)

 - A series of fruit acid peels or microdermabrasion procedures at the dermatologist’s office

-See your child’s doctor or a dermatologist for evaluation if you notice any new bump on your child’s skin.
+See a dermatologist or another physician for evaluation if you notice any new bump on the skin.